 If you use negative stereotypes about people who are different from you, you are inviting everyone who hears you to use negative stereotypes about you.
 Below are some of the negative stereotypes other people could use about you in romantic relationships.

-My collection of stereotypes comes from books, magazines, newspapers, movies, television shows, radio programs, news shows, conversations, etc.
+My collection of stereotypes comes from books, magazines, newspapers, movies, television shows, radio programs, news shows, conversations, etc. Sources can be 10s to 100s to 1000s of years old.

 Stereotypes and categories overlap at times.
 I create categories of stereotypes as I have stereotype examples to put into those categories.